PAST UNDERGRADUATE STUDENT RESEARCHERS

 Zois Bouikidis is a Junior Honors student studying Management Information Systems in Temple’s Fox School of Business.
 He is open to pursuing a number of opportunities following graduation, but sees himself excelling in the fields of consulting and data analysis particularly.
 As a people-oriented individual, he is at his best when working in groups, but possesses the ability to work individually when necessary.
 Data analysis is of particular interest to him due to the wide-ranging possibilities of its utilization in terms of industry and application.
 Data has proven to be invaluable across industry lines, with companies ranging from Google to NBA Franchises making its use a priority with the goal of gaining an edge over competition.
 Working towards figuring out how to best leverage technology and information to solve problems and make informed decisions is an endeavor he hopes to take on as a professional after college.

 A first-generation American with Greek heritage, Zois grew up in Upper Darby, PA and remains active within the community.
 Besides his professional interests, Zois’ hobbies include general fitness and health, basketball, travel, and spending time with friends.
-He is working with Dr. Rege on her NSF EAGER project.
+He worked with Dr. Rege on her NSF EAGER project.

 Ngoc “Nathan” Pham(Fall 2017 – Spring 2018)